MicrosoftDocs/Viva/Viva/insights/personal/setup/deployment-guide.md

 ### Train pilot participants

 Your organization can choose an internal person responsible for training the pilot users.
-The trainer can use [Introduction to Microsoft Viva Insights](/training/modules/workplace-analytics-ways-working-action/) as a resource

 ### Conduct the pilot